aws-ia/terraform-aws-route53-recovery-controller/README.md

 ## Usage

 The primary configuration variable is `cells_definition`.
 With this variable, you specify the AWS resources per Region that you want Route 53 ARC to monitor.
+See [examples](./examples) for working examples.

 ### Readiness resources only